ESV-Sweetplum/quinsight/DOCS.md

 <a id="function-vector-min"></a>
 ## `function vector.Min(v1, v2)`
-(READ-ONLY) Returns a vector which has the minimum value of both vectors, termwise.
+(READ-ONLY) (EXISTS BEFORE RUNTIME) Returns a vector which has the minimum value of both vectors, termwise.
 ### Parameters:
 - `v1: number | Vector2 | Vector3 | Vector4` - The first vector.
 - `v2: number | Vector2 | Vector3 | Vector4` - The second vector.